-- Ensure that your Access programme operates according to the submission and rules of combinations agreed through the approval process - Monitor your ongoing compliance against the Open Awards Provider Agreement and QAA regulatory requirements - Monitor timely progress of your delivery, including grade population on the Markbook - Act as the first point of contact for all delivery, assessment or IQA queries - Provide ad hoc guidance as required - Support Subject Specialist Moderators to complete their work accurately and efficiently - Collate Diploma Assessment Plans and Unit Assessment Plans for all Diplomas you deliver - Represent Open Awards at the Final Awards Board meeting - Take overall responsibility for the secure award of credit - Support the overall consistency in the award of credit to learners across providers delivering Open Awards Access to HE Diplomas of the academic year.
+- Ensure that your Access course operates according to the submission and rules of combinations agreed through the approval process - Monitor your ongoing compliance against the Open Awards Provider Agreement and QAA regulatory requirements - Monitor timely progress of your delivery, including grade population on the Markbook - Act as the first point of contact for all delivery, assessment or IQA queries - Provide ad hoc guidance as required - Support Subject Specialist Moderators to complete their work accurately and efficiently - Collate Diploma Assessment Plans and Unit Assessment Plans for all Diplomas you deliver - Represent Open Awards at the Final Awards Board meeting - Take overall responsibility for the secure award of credit - Support the overall consistency in the award of credit to learners across providers delivering Open Awards Access to HE Diplomas

+Open Awards allocates one Quality and Standards Advisor to each provider at the beginning of the academic year.
 A Quality and Standards Advisor will normally only be allocated to a specific provider for a maximum of four years.